evkx/evkx.github.io/content/models/porsche/macan/Macan_4/_index.md

 ---
-title: Porsche Macan Turbo
+title: Porsche Macan 4
-linktitle: "Macan Turbo"
+linktitle: "Macan 4"
-description: "Porsche Macan Turbo is an all-electric premium coupe SUV with a WLTP range of up to 591 km (367 miles).
+description: "Porsche Macan 4 is an all-electric premium coupe SUV with a WLTP range of up to 613 km (381 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true